 Bottom line: Unless you have a very basic tax situation, you’ll likely have to pay something for your tax return software.
 But just how much you pay will depend on the service you choose and your individual tax situation.

 TurboTax is highly regarded in the self-prepared income tax universe, and it is the most popular tax software.
-But it has five different editions, and you have to choose the right one for your tax situation.
+But it has four different editions (five if you include Live), and you have to choose the right one for your tax situation.
 Otherwise, you’ll need to upgrade.

-This version is for the simplest tax returns, but it costs nothing to file either your federal or your state tax return.
+This version is for the most straightforward tax returns, but it costs nothing to file either your federal or your state tax return.
 It only works with forms 1040A, 1040EZ, Schedule B, and Schedule EIC.
-It’s ideal for those with simple tax situations that don’t involve many deductions, except for the Earned Income Credit.
-It does, however, cover the Child and Dependent Care credit and child tax credit, so even parents can use this version.
+It’s ideal for those with simple tax situations that don’t involve many deductions.
+It does cover the Child and Dependent Care credit and child tax credit so even parents can use this version.

 As with the other versions of TurboTax, this one will let you upload a photo of your W-2, which can make the process of filing your taxes a snap.
 And you can file from your internet browser or through TurboTax’s mobile app.

 This is TurboTax’s most popular edition, and it provides most of the services the product is known for.
-It is recommended if you have tax deductions, as the edition is specifically designed to maximize those deductions.
+It is recommended if you have tax deductions, as the version is specifically designed to maximize those deductions.
 The cost is $39.99, and the e-file is free.
-There is an additional charge of $36.99 for state returns (per state).
-So if you have to file in your state, you’re really looking at $76.98–and that’s assuming you don’t have to file for more than one state.
+There is an additional charge of $39.99 for state returns (per state).
+So if you have to file in your state, you’re really looking at $79.98–and that’s assuming you don’t have to file for more than one state.